unknown321/wampy/angry_about/sepples.md

 write `ini`, [only read it](https://github.com/ndevilla/iniparser/issues/91), because it's a `parser` (and I figured it out two days after).
 If that library doesn't support CMake, you'll have to integrate it into your project somehow.
 Go wins again with its superior tooling.

-There is no definitive standard library to use with functions needed to work with files, use strings and threading.
-GitHub keeps suggesting me different libs with same functionality.

 #### On project file structure